 You will probably scorn it at first, thinking Western toilet habits superior.
 But you’ll come around soon enough.
 Using a jet of water that shoots out of a hose means you don’t have to worry if you forgot to bring toilet paper, you don’t have to go anywhere near the disgusting overflowing waste bin, you’re saving the trees and you come away feeling much cleaner… if a little damp.
 Bum hoses win, hands down.

 Even those who only eat in the classiest restaurants and don’t let a drop of tap water ever come near their toothbrush still often get sick.
 Taking probiotics can help strengthen your weak foreign stomach, but you should still always be prepared for the worst, and check in to somewhere decent when it happens.

 Somewhere between a nod and a shake of the head lies the Indian head wobble, a side-to-side tilting that means “yes”, “I get it”, or acts as a sign of acknowledgement and encouragement.
 You’ll definitely look silly trying it, but you’ll always get a positive response.

 Want to post a parcel but didn’t bring two passport photos, three copies of your passport, seventeen copies of your visa and numerous identical forms filled out with a heinous amount of unnecessary information?
 And you didn’t leave three hours to spare?
 The British brought some good things to India; bureaucracy was not one of them.

-Explore India with the Rough Guide to India Dropdown content.
-Compare flights Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.
+Explore India with the Rough Guide to India.
+Compare flights, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.